-As his radius of murders widened, his immediate correspondence after each crime shortened.
-His first contact on July 31st 1969 was just over 7 months after the Lake Herman Road murders, but only 27 days after Blue Rock Springs, his murder of Paul Stine was the next furthest at 40 miles and he corresponded only 2 days later, when he mailed a swatch of Paul Stine's shirt to the San Francisco Chronicle on October 13th 1969 and finally with the Lake Berryessa attack, 50 miles and furthest from Benicia, he wasted no time declaring himself the killer, writing on the car door of Bryan Hartnell's Karmann Ghia minutes after the attack.
-In other words the further he was away from his home residence, the greater his compunction to mail, or in the case of Lake Berryessa to write, what is in effect useable evidence, to authorities sooner.
-He felt the risk was greatly reduced in police centering the investigation to letters and crimes with an increased 'buffer zone'.
+As the radius of his murders widened, his immediate correspondence after each crime shortened.
+His first contact on July 31st 1969 was just over 7 months after the Lake Herman Road murders, but only 27 days after Blue Rock Springs.
+His murder of Paul Stine was the next furthest at 40 miles when he corresponded with the San Francisco Chronicle only 2 days later, when he mailed a swatch of Paul Stine's shirt on October 13th 1969.
+His third attack at the shores of Lake Berryessa attack, was the furthest from Benicia at 50 miles, where he wasted no time declaring himself the responsible, writing on the car door of Bryan Hartnell's Karmann Ghia just minutes after the attack.
+In other words, the further he was away from his home residence, the greater his compunction to correspond sooner, what is in effect, the offering of evidence that could be used against him.
+He possibly felt the risk was greatly reduced in police centering the investigation to letters and crimes with an increased 'buffer zone'.